imsiddharth/forecast/README.md

 ```

 ## Task
-* How will you test the app?
-Write 1-2 automated tests to prove the correct work of application.
+* Write 1-2 automated tests.
 * Ideally, tests should not touch the real service and work without the Internet.
-* Bonus task.
-Create CI pipeline with GitHub Actions or any alternative.
+* Create CI pipeline with GitHub Actions or any alternative.